The BA Amex Premium Plus

-With £4,200 spent in the first three months on the British Airwards Premium Credit Card, James would qualify for the 25,000 avios points worth in the region of £250.
+With £4,200 spent in the first three months on the British Airways Premium credit card, James would qualify for the 25,000 Avios points worth in the region of £250.
 In just over 7 months he’ll have also spent enough on the card for the 2-4-1 voucher.
-Something you should note is that the 2-4-1 voucher gets more valuable the more avios points you have when you sign up to the British Airways Premium Plus Credit Card as shown below:
+Something you should note is that the 2-4-1 voucher gets more valuable the more Avios points you have when you sign up to the British Airways Premium Plus credit card as shown below:

-On the other hand, James benefits have racked up to approximately £2,500 which more than offsets the £195 pa fee.
-A no brainer in my eyes.
+On the other hand, the benefits James accrued have racked up to approximately £2,500 which more than offsets the £195 pa fee.
+A no-brainer in my eyes.

 Ways to Spend Your BA Premium Plus Avios Points?

-Avios offer a number of ways in which you can spend you’re hard earned points.
-These options are not quite as extensive as the American Express Rewards Points but both give you the option to use for flights which in my eyes provides best value.
+Avios offer a number of ways in which you can spend your hard-earned points.
+These options are not quite as extensive as the American Express Rewards points but both give you the option to use for flights, which in my eyes provides best value.
 A detailed list of offers can be found on the Avios website however these include the likes of experience days, hotels stays, car hire, wine and of course flights.
 Let’s take a look at the value you get from the various redemption options below:

 - Hotel accommodation: The Avios website has an extensive selection of hotels which can be booked using Avios points.
-The value varys depending on the brand, however if we take a look at the Regina Baglioni in Rome, if we were to book using Avios it would require 57,550 verses £316.50 if booked by cash.
-That’s results in a value of the Avios points of 0.55p.
+The value varies depending on the brand, however if we take a look at the Regina Baglioni in Rome, if we were to book using Avios it would require 57,550 verses £316.50 if booked by cash.
+That values an Avios point at 0.55p.

 - Car hire: Car hire represents reasonable value for money.
 A small car next week would break back to about 0.55p per Avios.

-As previous mentioned, I believe that the most efficient use of Avios points is for flights.
-Take a look at my review covering the value of Avios points found here, where Avios points can be worth anywhere between 0.8-1.5p per point.
-A significant increase on any of the options above.
-You may also find some of the tips within the article useful to make your avios points go further and avoid high airline taxes.
-Would considering once you’ve earned a considerable number of Avios with the BA Premium Plus Credit Card.
+As previously mentioned, I believe that the most efficient use of Avios points is for flights.
+Take a look at my review covering the value of Avios points found here, where Avios points can be worth anywhere between 0.8-1.5p per point – a significant increase on any of the options above.
+You may also find some of the tips within the article useful to make your Avios points go further and avoid high airline taxes.
+Worth considering once you’ve earned a considerable number of Avios with the BA Premium Plus credit card.

 BA American Express Premium Plus Summary

-The sign up bonus of 25,000 airmiles is a big bonus for this card (26,000 airmiles if you use this link), however the biggest benefit lies in the redemption of the 2-4-1 voucher.
-To obtain the voucher £10,000 most be spent in the first anniversary year of the card.
+The sign-up bonus of 25,000 air miles is a big bonus for this card (26,000 air miles if you use this link), however the biggest benefit lies in the redemption of the 2-4-1 voucher.
+To obtain the voucher £10,000 must be spent in the first anniversary year of the card.
 The card also has a higher than average earnings bonus, with 1.5 miles per £1 spent.
 If you are unable to spend the £10,000 each year on the card, I’d suggest that the free (for 12 months) American Express Gold Card is better (find my review here).
-However for the larger spenders this card offers great value for money, in fact the best value for money.
-I’ve recently booked two return first class tickets from London to Sao Paulo using my 2-4-1 voucher.
+However for the larger spenders this card offers great value for money …in fact the best value for money.
+I’ve recently booked two return First-Class tickets from London to Sao Paulo using my 2-4-1 voucher.
 Watch this space for a full review coming shortly!